-So where one strain can completely eliminate anxiety and most of its annoying symptoms, another may, in fact, increase it and induce complete paranoia and, possibly, a full blown panic attack.
+So, where one strain can completely eliminate anxiety and most of its annoying symptoms, another may increase it and induce complete paranoia and, possibly, a full-blown panic attack.

-This guide will help you avoid the latter and capitalize on choosing the best strain for your condition.
+This guide will help you avoid the latter and capitalize on choosing the best strain for your type of anxiety.

 What is anxiety and how are anxiety disorders classified?

-Coping with workplace stress, being slightly nervous before taking an important test… We all feel anxious from time to time and that is a perfectly normal part of life.
+Workplace stress, taking an important test, job interview — we all feel anxious from time to time and that is perfectly normal.

-Anxiety is an emotion which occurs when you feel uneasy and worried in advance of future events, and it’s not something to be mistaken with fear which is a reaction to a present threat.
+Anxiety is an emotion we get when we feel uneasy and worried about future or past events, and it’s not to be mistaken with fear, which is a reaction to a present threat.

-Anxious people also experience weakness, muscular tension, nervousness, slightly increased heart rate and problems with maintaining their focus.
+Anxiety sufferers experience weakness, muscular tension, nervousness, slightly increased heart rate and problems focusing.

 However, while anxiety is our appropriate emotional response to occasional future “threat”, feeling anxious on a daily basis is something that is classified as an anxiety disorder.